EtienneAb3d/ChatMate/README.md

 ## Run ChatMate

-You need to have Java or OpenJDK installed.
+Use the ChatMate Windows Exe release, or the launcher for your system (Java or OpenJDK must be installed).

 From de **distrib** folder, use the launcher for your machine.